Transactional Capital Protection

 Follow the exact notice procedures and deadlines in your contract.
 Keep everything in writing.

 If you cancel outside your contingency rights, miss a deadline, or otherwise default, the seller may be allowed to keep your deposit per the contract.
-Many South Dakota forms include a liquidated damages clause that makes earnest money the seller’s remedy if you default.
-Whether and how this applies depends on the signed contract and general contract law.
+Many South Dakota forms include a liquidated damages clause that makes earnest money the seller's remedy if you default.
+Whether and how this applies depends on the signed contract and general contract law.1,2

-Step‑by‑step for Rapid City buyers
+Step-by-Step for Rapid City Buyers

 Use this checklist to keep your deposit safe and your offer strong.